levid0s/useful/README.md

 It implements the following Windows classes: `WinAPI`, `Win32WindowEvents`, and some UI elements, such as `Win32Window`, `Win32CheckBox`, `Win32Label`, `Win32ListBox`, `Win32TextBox`, `Win32Button`.

-`WinAPI` and `Win32WindowEvents` are particularly useful, because they enable interation with other Windows applications, directly from PowerShell, using the Windows API.
+`WinAPI` and `Win32WindowEvents` are particularly useful, because they enable interaction with other Windows applications, directly from PowerShell, using the Windows API.

 Usage: